meetkosiso/charge-point-server/README.md

 npm run dev
 ```

-## The CSID recognized by this charge point server for the purpose of testing are
+## The CSID recognised by this charge point server for the purpose of testing are:

 ```
  STATION-01